Hillary Clinton: First term

-2006 reelection campaign
+2006 re-election campaign

 In November 2004, Clinton announced she would seek a second Senate term.
 She easily won the Democratic nomination over opposition from antiwar activist Jonathan Tasini.
 The early frontrunner for the Republican nomination, Westchester County District Attorney Jeanine Pirro, withdrew from the contest after several months of poor campaign performance.
 Clinton's eventual opponent in the general election was Republican candidate John Spencer, a former mayor of Yonkers.
 Clinton won the election on November 7, 2006, with 67 percent of the vote to Spencer's 31 percent, carrying all but four of New York's sixty-two counties.
 Her campaign spent $36 million for her reelection, more than any other candidate for Senate in the 2006 elections.
 Some Democrats criticized her for spending too much in a one-sided contest, while some supporters were concerned she did not leave more funds for a potential presidential bid in 2008.
 In the following months, she transferred $10 million of her Senate funds toward her presidential campaign.